amitms/Project_Memory_Game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+This repository addition to the starter code for all Udacity students. code is modified to javascript code file app.js, CSS content in app.cs and to some extent in index.html

+further additions, styling can be added to these 3 files.